 This is what the “Umgang Bregenzerwald” has in store for you: easy walks of different lengths between 1.5 and 4 hours.
 They lead through the villages of Au, Schoppernau, Mellau, Bizau, Bezau-Reuthe, Andelsbuch, Schwarzenberg, Egg, Lingenau, Langenegg, Hittisau and Krumbach.
 On the way, you will come across waisthigh columns.

 More details about the objects and the further Umgang route can be accessed via the QR codes, which can be found on the columns.
 This information is also described in an accompanying folder.
-Furthermore, a book on the subject containing the background histories to the way of life in the Bregenzerwald is available.
 The information media are available from any one of the tourist information offices and from Bregenzerwald Tourismus.